denix666/system-setup-tools/INSTALL.md

+Fedora 12-15 - install the denix repo.
-Fedora 14,15,16 - you have to have the DeniX repo enabled.
+Fedora 16 - install the denix-x repo.

 You can install system-setup-tools using the yum program (or it's GUI, Package Manager).